 "Windsor is a very special place for Their Royal Highnesses and they are grateful that their official residence will be on the estate," Kensington Palace said in a statement announcing the move.

 Who will support Meghan, Harry as new parents

 Meghan's mother, Doria Ragland, who lives in Los Angeles, is now by her daughter's side at Frogmore Cottage after the birth of her first grandchild.
 It is unclear how long she plans to stay in Windsor with Harry and Meghan.

 Closer to home, the couple will, of course, have Harry's family nearby in London.

 Who the baby's playmates may be

-Meghan and Harry's child will have built-in playmates with its cousins, Prince George, 4, Princess Charlotte, 3, and Prince Louis, who will turn one in April, all living nearby in Kensington Palace in London.
+Meghan and Harry's son will have built-in playmates with his cousins, Prince George, 4, Princess Charlotte, 3, and 1-year-old Prince Louis, who all live nearby in Kensington Palace.

 There will also likely be family holidays all together at Balmoral, the Queen’s estate in Scotland, and those famous royal Christmases at Sandringham House.